About Project RoundUP

 Contributions will be geographically within the area served by Stoughton

 Utilties and will include the City of Stoughton and the Townships of Dunn,

 Dunkirk, Pleasant Springs, Porter, and Rutland.
 Organizations which provide

 programs and benefits to people who live in this geographic area are eligible

 for funding consideration, even though the organization is located elsewhere.

 Are you a non-profit organization, or do you know of one, that could benefit from a donation from Stoughton Utilities RoundUP program?
 To submit up your organization for consideration,

 Sign Up Today

-and choose Payment & Billing Options from the menu.
+.
+Once you have logged in, select Payment & Billing Options from the menu.